Four months into President Donald Trump’s reign, Democrats on Capitol Hill are calling for his head.

 It is possible that even if Mueller’s investigation finds that Trump committed an impeachable offense and most House Republicans would not want to initiate the process, Democrats could go around them and introduce a resolution calling for impeachment.
 The House Freedom Caucus tried that tactic in trying to impeach IRS Commissioner John Koskinen last year, but the resolution failed.

 With the current makeup of the House, Democrats would need more than 20 Republicans to vote with them to pass such a resolution, but if the scandals reach a crescendo, it could be possible that more than the handful of Republicans considering impeachment would break rank.

-“It’s odd to say, ‘Slow down, let’s wait and see what the investigations turn up,’ when it’s already clear the president obstructed justice and committed numerous impeachable offenses,” said Adam Green of the Progressive Change Campaign Committee.
-“Failing to acknowledge right now that it’s impeachable when a president tells the FBI to stop an investigation and demands loyalty from the FBI director just normalizes those actions.”
+“It’s odd to say ‘slow down, let’s wait and see what the investigations turns up’ when it’s already clear the President obstructed justice and committed numerous impeachable offenses,” said Adam Green of the Progressive Change Campaign Committee.
+“Failing to acknowledge right now that it’s impeachable when a President tells the FBI to stop an investigation and demands loyalty from the FBI director just normalizes those actions.